mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 ## 5. Practical Use Cases

-The true value of the Model Context Protocol (MCP) manifests when applied in real-world scenarios, where language models need to access external data, execute specialized functions, or integrate with complex workflows.
-This section presents several **representative use cases**, illustrating the protocol’s versatility and applicability in modern AI contexts.
+MCP demonstrates its true value when used in practical environments, where a language model needs to access external data, execute specialized functions, or integrate into complex workflows.

 ### 5.1 Structured Access to Documents and Files